 A gallery of photos will posted on our Facebook page.

 If I need to pull out during the event, what do I do?

 In the event any entrant needs to withdraw from the walk once the event has commenced, they must notify one of the event marshals.
 Marshals will be stationed at the start and finish lines, and and drink stations along the trail – i.
 Urquarts Bluff car park; ii.
 Anglesea Shark Park; iii.
 Point Addis car park ; iv.
 Southside car park.

 I am no longer able to participate, can I arrange a refund?

+Unfortunately, registration fees cannot be refunded as per the Trek Terms & Conditions as agreed to during the registration process.
 Please check our rules and refund page for further information.

 Where does the fundraising money go?

-Kids Plus Foundation is a community organisation that informs, influences and delivers specialist multi discipline therapy programs for babies, children and young people with neuro developmental disabilities, including cerebral palsy, brain injury and stroke.
+Kids Plus Foundation is a community organisation that informs, influences and delivers specialist multi discipline therapy programs for babies, children and young people with neuro developmental conditions, including cerebral palsy, brain injury and stroke.